A Guide to Accessing WiFi in Tonga

 WiFi at Your Accommodation

 The obvious go-to for WiFi is your accommodation in Tonga.
-Resorts, hotels and guest houses advertise WiFi as one of their many appealing features.
+Resorts, hotels and guesthouses advertise WiFi as one of their many appealing features.
 However, visitors need to be aware that WiFi is often applicable to just the communal areas, that it’s not always free, and it’s not even always available.
 When you see an accommodation saying “WiFi” or “free WiFi”, don’t take it as gospel.

-Accommodation with Free In-Room WiFi
+Accommodations in Tonga with Free In-Room WiFi

 - House of Tonga, Nuku’alofa